CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 ## 2. The Pain's of Estimation
 It's very difficult to estimate individual developer tasks, stories, and project timelines.
 I've always experienced pain in someone asking for a widget, website, etc. in a given timeline and then not being able to deliver it in the "required" timeline.
-As my career progresses this pain has gotten to be less and less, but I don't think story pointing is really the reason for this.
+As my career progresses this pain has gotten to be less and less, but I don't think better estimates is really the reason for this.
 Instead, being better at building software overall, and better communication skills are the reasons.

 I think the goal of estimation overall is to improve customer satisfaction by better managing expectations.
 Now is this